Campaigns#

 Some guidelines:

-Each experiment should be standalone and should not depend on previous experiments.
+Each protocol run should be standalone and not depend on previous runs.

-Each experiment should leave the laboratory in a state that allows the next experiment to be executed.
+Each protocol run should leave the lab in a state ready for the next run.

-Tasks should depend on any devices that they may be interacting with, even if they are not operating them.
-For example, if a robot transfer task takes a container from device A to device B, then the robot arm and both devices A and B should be required devices for the task.
+Tasks should declare any device they interact with, even if they do not operate it directly.
+For example, if a robot transfer task moves a container from device A to device B, the robot arm and both devices should be required.